 At Discovery Special Academy, the curriculum is ambitious and designed to give all pupils, particularly disadvantaged pupils and including pupils with SEND, the knowledge and cultural capital they need to succeed in life.
 The curriculum plan is founded in the belief that pupils with severe and complex SEND are as able as other pupils to access learning if it is presented at the right stage and through the right medium.
-Therefore, the core academic curriculum is based on the early years foundation stage (EYFS) for pupils joining in nursery and Curriculum 2014 (revised national curriculum) for primary stage pupils.
-These frameworks, along with P levels, set out the nationally recognised learning and development stages for all pupils in EYFS and key stages 1 and 2.
+Therefore, the core academic curriculum is based on the early years foundation stage (EYFS) for pupils joining in nursery/Reception and Curriculum 2014 (revised national curriculum) for all other pupils.
+These frameworksset out the nationally recognised learning and development stages for all pupils in EYFS and all key stages.
 This curriculum framework is understood by external stakeholders and therefore offers both a recognisable and applicable programme of study as well as supporting the universal language of education.